dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 Three.js has been, and as of this writing still is, a fast moving target of a library when it comes to development.
 When I first wrote this post back in May of 2018 I was using r91 of threejs, and at this time there is now an r127 which is what I am observing at the time that I have edited this post last.

-## 2 - Basic Example of an array of materials, and face material index values.
+## 2 - Basic Example of an array of materials, and face material index values (r91 - r124).

 A basic example of this would be to just have an array of instances of some kind of Mesh Material such as the Mesh Basic Material.
 Once I have an array the materials can be used by setting the material index value of all face3 instances in the geometry that I am using to point to the corresponding index of the material in the array of materials that I want to use with a given face.